Turbidity Control in Sedimentation Columns by Direction Dependent Models: Description of the system

 \section{Description of the system}

-The experimental setup shown in Figure \ref{Fig:ExperimentalSetup} was built for testing modelling and control strategies under wide range of operational conditions \cite{Lira2013ThesisMonitoreo} \cite{Toledo2015ThesisModelacion}.
+The experimental setup shown in Figure \ref{Fig:ExperimentalSetup} was built for testing modelling and control strategies under wide range of operational conditions \citep{Lira2013ThesisMonitoreo} \citep{Toledo2015ThesisModelacion}.
 The sedimentation column is $2.5\, m$ height and has a $0.5 \, m^2$ cross-section surface.
 In figure \ref{Fig:ExperimentalSetup} a), the frontal side of the sedimentation column in a normal operation shows two different zones: \begin{enumerate}[label=\roman*.] \item Zone 1: Clarification zone at the top part of the sedimentation column. \item Zone 2: Thickening zone at the bottom part. \end{enumerate} Zone 1 has a small amount of solid particles compared to Zone 2.
 The objective is to keep a certain overflow at the top of the column with a fixed water turbidity.
 The recovered water is stored in a container for re-utilization.
-As seen in Figure \ref{Fig:ExperimentalSetup} b), a second tank with a mixer is used to store the slurry and to pump it to the sedimentation column.
+As seen in Figure \ref{Fig:ExperimentalSetup} c), a second tank with a mixer is used to store the slurry and to pump it to the sedimentation column.
 Two pumps are used to control the feed and discharge flows.
 Both pumps are commanded by variable frequency drives.
-They are located under the column, as seen in \ref{Fig:ExperimentalSetup} b).
+They are located under the column, as seen in \ref{Fig:ExperimentalSetup} c).
 Note that, having an input flow greater than the output one, an overflow can be generated at the top of the sedimentation column.
-Finally, at Zone 1 a turbidity sensor measures the turbidity of the overflow (see Figure \ref{Fig:ExperimentalSetup} a)).
+Finally, at Zone 1 a turbidity sensor measures the turbidity of the overflow (see Figure \ref{Fig:ExperimentalSetup} a) and the scheme of Figure \ref{Fig:ExperimentalSetup} b)).

-The main variables of the experimental setup are the pump speeds of the feed flow $u^i_k$, and discharge flow $u^o_k$, and the turbidity at the top of the column $y_k$.
+The main variables of the experimental set-up are the frequencies of the feed pump drives for the feed flow $u^i_k$, and discharge flow $u^o_k$, and the turbidity at the top of the column $y_k$ (see Figure \ref{Fig:ExperimentalSetup} b)).
 Variable $k$ represents the sample at time $t = kT$, with $T$ denoting the sampling time of the controller.
 All the instrumentation is connected to an Allen Bradley Control Logic PLC.
 We define the control input as $u_k = u^i_k - u^o_k$.
 In the following section, we propose an empirical piece-wise time-delay model for modelling the turbidity $y_k$ as a function of the control input $u_k$.